-- Quiz family members often so they remember what to do. - Conduct fire and emergency evacuation drills. - Practice the earthquake "Drop, Cover, and Hold On" protective action.
-Register and participate on www.bereadyutah.org for the statewide Shake Out day in April every year. - DROP!
+- Quiz family members often so they remember what to do. - · Conduct fire and emergency evacuation drills. - Practice the earthquake "Drop, Cover, and Hold On" protective action.
+Register and participate on www.bereadyutah.org for the statewide Shake Out day in April every year.

-- Participate in community exercises and drills - Replace stored water every year and stored food every six months. - Test and recharge your fire extinguisher(s) per manufacturers' instructions. - Test your smoke detectors monthly and change the batteries at least once a year.
+- Replace stored water every year and stored food every six months. - Test and recharge your fire extinguisher(s) per manufacturers' instructions. - Test your smoke detectors monthly and change the batteries at least once a year.